thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The Client first creates a context as follows:

 ~~~
-client_context = SetupVOPRFClient("ristretto255-SHA512", pkI)
+client_context = SetupVOPRFClient(ciphersuiteID, pkI)
 ~~~

-Here, "ristretto255-SHA512" is the identifier corresponding to the OPRF(ristretto255, SHA-512) ciphersuite in {{OPRF}}.
+`ciphersuiteID` is the ciphersuite identifier from {{OPRF}} corresponding to the ciphersuite being used for this token version.
 SetupVOPRFClient is defined in {{OPRF, Section 3.2}}.

 `Nr` denotes the number of tokens the clients wants to request.
 For every token, the Client then creates an issuance request message for a random value `nonce`